Kyan820815/leetcode/README.md

 This repo contains leetcode problems written in C++.
 I divided them into several folder by question number.

 ## Notes
-Please see [Notion: LeetCode](https://www.notion.so/c0a6b3de9c8f460a81de9d142afccac4?v=8e24cf9b729548a5959678c30db962ce) written by me for detailed explanation with solution for each problem
+Please see [Notion: LeetCode](https://www.notion.so/c0a6b3de9c8f460a81de9d142afccac4?v=8e24cf9b729548a5959678c30db962ce) written by me for detailed explanation with solution for each problem.

 ## Files
 These would be removed once I complete [Notion: LeetCode](https://www.notion.so/c0a6b3de9c8f460a81de9d142afccac4?v=8e24cf9b729548a5959678c30db962ce).